cozy/cozy.github.io/src/tutorials/selfhosting/administration/office.md

     sudo apt install -y onlyoffice-documentserver jq

-When asked, enter database password we created when installing postgreSQL and created database.
+When asked, enter the PostgreSQL database password we created in the first step of this page.

 Then restart Nginx